merenlab/anvio.org/README.md

 anvi-script-gen-help-pages -o help/main
 ```

 Triple check `git status` to make sure you know what you're about to commit.
+Be careful of which anvi'o branch you're on. `help/main` should only describe programs and artifacts that are in the main branch.

 ## Update the anvi'o programs and concepts network